 Cape Town’s strong skills base enables it to be flexible, responsive and innovative in response to ever-shifting technology possibility frontiers.

-The electronics sector, although relatively small, is an important contributor to foreign exchange earnings through both exports and FDI.
-In 2016, the sector contributed ZAR884 million to the Cape Town economy.
+The electronics sector is an essential contributor to foreign exchange earnings through both exports and FDI.
+In 2018, the industry contributed R762 million in Gross Value Added (GVA) to the Cape Town economy.

-- There is a prevalence of innovative design thinking and strong systems integration.
+- There is a prevalence of innovative design thinking and active systems integration.

 - There is good access to skilled engineers required within the sector.

-- There are established African export markets for electronic products and good infrastructural connectivity to these markets.
+- There are established African export markets for electronic products and excellent infrastructural connectivity to these markets.

-- Cape Town has an historical advantage for companies in space technology due to the national space programme facility (Houwteq) being previously located in Grabouw.
+- Cape Town has a historical advantage for companies in space technology due to the national space programme facility (Houwteq) in Grabouw.
 This has resulted in an agglomeration of space technology skills in Somerset West.